AndreaNardinocchi/placemark/README.md

 # Acknowledgements

-My lecture Eamonn de Leastar provided all knowledge I needed to build and set up the app through the Full Stack WebDevelopment 1 module and tools such as HTML, Bulma CSS framework, Javascript, node.js, Hapi, Express/Handlebars, lowdb database, and sso on.
+My lecture Eamonn de Leastar provided all knowledge I needed to build and set up the app through the Full Stack WebDevelopment 1 module and tools such as HTML, Bulma CSS framework, Javascript, node.js, Hapi, Express/Handlebars, lowdb database, and so on.

 Special thanks to John Rellis too as he transferred plenty of the knowledge in the web development 2 needed for this project when working on the following assignment https://evanescent-mercury-naranja.glitch.me/ during summer 2024.